Targeting Completeness: Automated Complexity Analysis of Integer Programs

 \subsection{Completeness}

-In this section, we summarize our procedure for the computation of runtime and size bounds for loops, and present our completeness results.
+In this section, we summarize the procedure for the computation of runtime and size bounds for loops, and present completeness results.
 These observations are captured in the following algorithm.

-Since we can detect prs-loops and their periods by \Cref{Bound on the Period}, \Cref{lem:correctness_chaining} allows us to compute runtime bounds for all terminating prs-loops.
+Since we can detect \emph{prs}-loops and their periods by \Cref{Bound on the Period}, \Cref{lem:correctness_chaining} allows us to compute runtime bounds for all terminating \emph{prs}-loops.
 This is illustrated in \Cref{fig:illustration} and \Cref{alg:loops}: If $L$ is an unsolvable loop, then we first try to transform $L$ into a solvable loop $L_x$ in \Cref{alg:unsolvable}.
 In practice, we might apply this preprocessing step multiple times using several different polynomials $q$.
 (In contrast, if $L$ is already solvable, then we have $q = x$ and $L_x = L$.)

 For runtime bounds, $L_x$ is transformed to $L_p$ by chaining in \Cref{alg:loops:chain}, and $L_p$ is transformed further to $L_t$ by an automorphism $\auto$ in \Cref{alg:loops:auto} as in \Cref{lem:correctness_chaining}.
-If $L_t$ is not already a tnn-loop, then we chain $L_t$ once more in \Cref{alg:loops:twn}.
+If $L_t$ is not already a \emph{tnn}-loop, then we chain $L_t$ once more in \Cref{alg:loops:twn}.
 Now, we can use \Cref{lem:complexity,lem:complexity_logarithmic} together with \Cref{thm:RBLoops} to compute a runtime bound for this loop in \Cref{alg:loops:tnn,alg:loops:twn}.
 The runtime bound $\run$ for $L_t$ can then be transformed into a runtime bound for $L_p$ and further into a runtime bound for $L_x$ and $L$.
-For size bounds, $L$ is directly transformed to a twn-loop $L_t'$ by an automorphism $\auto'$ if $L$ is solvable.
+For size bounds, $L$ is directly transformed into a \emph{twn}-loop $L_t'$ by an automorphism $\auto'$ if $L$ is solvable.
 The closed form $\clExp{}{t}$ obtained for $L_t'$ is transformed via the automorphism $\auto'$ into a closed form $\clExp{}{s}$ for $L$.
 Then the runtime bound for $L$ is inserted into this closed form to yield a size bound for $L$ in \Cref{alg:loops:size}.
 So in \Cref{fig:illustration}, standard arrows denote transformations of loops and wavy arrows denote transformations of runtime bounds or closed forms.
 Note that we are not interested in the size of polynomial combinations of variables.
 Hence, the preprocessing from unsolvable loops to solvable loops is not used for size bounds.